luckypoem/moesocks/README.md

 ## [TFO] means faster response in this case

 Both local and remote will use TFO when instructed.
-If your browser and the website your are visiting both support TFO, you can enjoy TFO all the way through.
+If thebrowser in use and the website to visit both support TFO, you can enjoy TFO all the way through.
 This could lead to a huge reduction of latency.

 ## Enable TFO in your OS runtime.

-On Linux 3.7+, you could check the availability of TFO using:
+On Linux 3.7+, to check the availability of TFO using:

     cat /proc/sys/net/ipv4/tcp_fastopen